Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/comparison.md

 ---
+id: comparison-eth-did
 title: Comparison
 sidebar_label: Comparison
 ---

 This article compares the differences between Ethereum smart contract verifiable credentials and DID verifiable credentials.
-It will help you choose the correct workflow depending on your needs.
+You can choose the correct workflow depending on your needs.

 ## Infrastructure